-Experts Aghast Over Russian Claim Of Nuclear-Powered Missile With Unlimited Range
+Experts Aghast At Russian Claim Of Nuclear-Powered Missile With Unlimited Range

 "There are a bunch of different ways to do it, and frankly, they're all terrible," Geist says.

-He suspects that the Russian design would involve a so-called "fast reactor," which is more efficient, but also less safe, than most nuclear reactors.
+He suspects that the Russian design would involve what's known as a "fast reactor," which is more efficient, but also less safe, than most nuclear reactors.
 If the missile crashed or the reactor failed, it would trigger a major incident.

 "It's just crazy they field-tested this thing," he says.

 The test is just one of several unconventional systems Putin mentioned in his Thursday speech.
-The Russian president also discussed so-called "hypersonic" weapons that could maneuver through missile defenses, and a nuclear-powered underwater torpedo, which some believe could be used as a doomsday weapon.
+The Russian president also discussed "hypersonic" weapons that could maneuver through missile defenses and a nuclear-powered underwater torpedo, which some believe could be used as a doomsday weapon.

 The strategic value of all these new nukes is somewhat questionable, says James Acton, a nuclear expert at the Carnegie Endowment for International Peace.